barrucadu/lookwhattheshoggothdraggedin.com/posts/izirions-enchiridion.markdown

 title: Izirion's Enchiridion of the West Marches
 date: 2021-06-01
 topic: reviews
-excerpt: |
-    Izirion's Enchiridion is a source book for West Marches style play.
-It's written for fifth edition [abbr:dnd], but has some guidelines for converting it to [abbr:osr] systems.
-Overall, I like it, and have only minor complaints.
-It's worth checking out.
 ---

 [Izirion's Enchiridion of the West Marches][] is a source book for